-Assistant Professor and Encana Chair in Water Resources
+Associate Professor and Encana Chair in Water Resources

 My research interests lie in the chemistry of environmental surfaces, and the transport, fate and environmental remediation of metals and organics contamination.
 Since arriving at the University of Alberta in 2013 as the inaugural Encana Chair in Water Resources, I have established a research group that studies the water cycle in unconventional energy recovery and environmental geochemistry.
-Along with conducting research and mentoring the undergraduate and graduate students of my lab, I teach courses at the University of Alberta including Environment Alberta, Environmental Geochemistry, and Contaminant Hydrogeology, and serve on the editorial boards of four professional journals.
+Along with conducting research and mentoring the undergraduate and graduate students of my lab, I teach courses at the University of Alberta including Planet Earth, Environment Alberta, Environmental Geochemistry, and Contaminant Hydrogeology, and serve on the editorial boards of six professional journals.

 Dr. Salman safari

 Currently, in collaboration with E3 Metals Corp, I am exploring different technologies to extract lithium, a commodity in high demand in a clean energy economy, from petrobrines located in Alberta.
 The low molar ratio of lithium to other ions, such as calcium and magnesium, makes its recovery uniquely challenging, which necessitates a concentration step followed by purification.
 Conventionally, lithium has been concentrated in evaporation ponds and precipitated as lithium carbonate.
 Such an environmentally intrusive approach is not feasible in the cold climate of Alberta; therefore, we are investigating less tapped technologies to selectively extract lithium from the petrobrines.